Amazon ends controversial practice of using tips to meet drivers' wage guarantees

 Amazon delivery drivers were surprised to learn earlier this year that the e-commerce giant would at times dip into their tips to cover their promised wages.
-That's about to change, according to an e-mail the company sent drivers last week.
+That's about to change, according to an e-mail the company sent drivers.

 The Times has also confirmed that the company will no longer use supplemental earnings or tips to cover the minimum pay, and will pay drivers their promised minimum out of the company's own pocket.

-"Amazon will always contribute at least $15 per scheduled hour to driver pay, and often more, based on location and demand," Amazon spokeswoman Rena Lunak said in response to questions.
+"Amazon will always contribute at least $15 per scheduled hour to driver pay, and often more, based on location and demand," Amazon spokesperson Rena Lunak said.
 "As always, for deliveries with tipping opportunities, drivers will receive 100% of the tips."

 In the e-mail, the company characterized the commitment to paying at least $15 and up to $19 an hour out of its coffers for all shifts as a raise from its previous minimum contribution.